samthomson/oracle/README.md

 }
 ```

-There are five required params (three to select the market, and two for calculating the moving average):
+There are five required parameters (three to select the market, and two for calculating the moving average):

-- symbol: the target coin
+- **symbol**: the target coin
-- quote: the market the coin is quoted in
+- **quote**: the market the coin is quoted in
-- sourceId: on what exchange/aggregator (0 = nomics, 1 = bittrex, 2 = binance)
+- **sourceId**: what exchange/aggregator (0 = nomics, 1 = bittrex, 2 = binance) to use price data from
-- samples: how many data points to use to calculate the moving average
+- **samples**: how many data points to use for calculating the moving average
-- period length: how many minutes apart the data points should be
+- **periodLength**: the interval; how many minutes apart the data points should be

-In the above query we get the `value` (the calculated moving average), a summary of the query/input including the algorithm used to calculate the moving average, a confidence score (max 100, reflecting the number of data points used - can be lower if the oracle is missing data/prices), and the data points (the stored/historic prices used to calculate the moving average).
+In the above query we get the `value` (the calculated moving average), a summary of the query/input including the algorithm used to calculate the moving average, a confidence score (out of 100, reflecting the number of data points used - can be lower if the oracle is missing data/prices), and the data points (the stored/historic prices used to calculate the moving average).

-Note: Since the `movingAverage` query field/resolver is calculated on the fly, if this is queried for a `markets` (multiple) and not `market` (single) it will result in very slow queries.
-In this case query for pre-calculated moving averages.
+Note: Since the `movingAverage` query field/resolver is calculated on the fly, if this is queried for within a `markets` (multiple) and not `market` (single) query it will result in very slow queries.
+In this case you should query for pre-calculated moving averages.

 ## pre-calculated (crunched) moving averages

-The oracle will pre-calculate moving averages as it acquires data, so that these can be queried more quickly - and importantly for multiple currencies in one go.
+The oracle will pre-calculate moving averages as it acquires data, so that these can be queried more quickly - and notably for multiple currencies in one go.

 ### for one market